ahkatlio/QHSO_Basics_of_Qiskit/README.md

-# Quantum Computing with Qiskit
+# Quantum Computing with Qiskit for High School Students

 **Welcome to the Quantum High School Organization's Quantum Computing Notebook! 🚀**